-(A) The Vice-Chair of the Demand Forecasting Advisory Committee may be selected by the Executive Director of the Council.

-(B) The Vice-Chair will perform the duties of the Chair of the Committee, in the absence of the Chair, and such other duties as the Chair of the Committee may assign.

-- 11. Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the Demand Forecasting Advisory Committee to the extent such matters are not covered in this Charter. - 12.
+- (A) The Vice-Chair of the Demand Forecasting Advisory Committee may be selected by the Executive Director of the Council. - (B) The Vice-Chair will perform the duties of the Chair of the Committee, in the absence of the Chair, and such other duties as the Chair of the Committee may assign. - 11.
+Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the Demand Forecasting Advisory Committee to the extent such matters are not covered in this Charter. - 12.
 Estimated Frequency of Committee Meetings: The Chair of the Demand Forecasting Advisory Committee, after consultation with the Management Officer, or his or her designee, will call meetings as necessary.
-All meetings will be open to the public, unless closed pursuant to 5 U.S.C.
-552b(c).
+All meetings will be open to the public, unless closed pursuant to 5 U.S.C. § 552b(c).
 Timely notice of meetings, including agendas, will be made.
 Interested persons may attend Committee meetings and appear before or file statements with the Committee pursuant to the Council's advisory committee rules and subject to such other rules as the Council may prescribe. - 13.
-Reimbursement of Expenses: For purposes of attending Committee meetings, tThe Council will may reimburse public members of the Generating Resources Advisory Committee for travel, including per diem in lieu of subsistence, in accordance with the Council's travel regulations policy for contractors and advisory committee members, for the purpose of attending Committee meetingsand as authorized by 5 U.S.C. §5703.
-The Executive Director shall determine who public members are may receive reimbursement. - 14.
+Reimbursement of Expenses: For purposes of attending Committee meetings, the Council may reimburse members of the Generating Resources Advisory Committee for travel, including per diem in lieu of subsistence, in accordance with the Council's travel policy and as authorized by 5 U.S.C. § 5703.
+The Executive Director shall determine who may receive reimbursement. - 14.
 Duration: The Demand Forecasting Advisory Committee will terminate two years from the date this Charter is adopted, unless renewed in accordance with the Federal Advisory Committee Act.

-This Charter for the Demand Forecasting Advisory Committee was approved and adopted at a duly called meeting of the Northwest Power and Conservation Council on June 16-17, 2020.
+This Charter for the Demand Forecasting Advisory Committee was approved and adopted at a duly called meeting of the Northwest Power and Conservation Council on June 15, 2022.